akka/akka/akka-docs/rst/scala/persistence.rst

   to that processor, so that it can recover internal state from these messages.

 * *Channel*: Channels are used by processors to communicate with other actors.
-They prevent that replayed messages are redundantly delivered to these actors.
+They prevent that replayed messages are redundantly delivered to these actors and provide at-least-once message delivery guarantees, also in case of sender and receiver JVM crashes.

 * *Journal*: A journal stores the sequence of messages sent to a processor.
 An application can control which messages are stored and which are received by the processor without being journaled.
 The storage backend of a journal is